 - Impacts of the adoption of e-commerce and reorganization of goods distribution.

-Policy Outreach, Engagement and Education
+The 3 Revolutions Policy Initiative Conducts Outreach, Engagement and Education:

 - Leveraging the role of ITS-Davis as a respected academic institution and convener, as well as the Institute’s close proximity to Sacramento/Bay Area, 3Revs is uniquely qualified to bring local, state, regional, national and international stakeholders to the table to identify opportunities for leadership from California, other U.S states and international partners.